 Mandana Samiei

-I am a PhD candidate in Computer Science at Mila - Quebec AI Institute and Reasoning and Learning Lab at McGill University in Montréal, where I am advised by Prof. Doina Precup and Prof. Blake Richards .
+I am a 5th year PhD student in Computer Science at Mila - Quebec AI Institute and Reasoning and Learning Lab at McGill University in Montréal, where I am advised by Prof. Doina Precup and Prof. Blake Richards .
 I am interested in designing AI systems that are able to learn and adapt continually, instead of mastering specific tasks they are able to learn general skills/features which can be reused given a new task/dataset/environment.
-I would like to study whether certain optmizaiton strategies or sampling methods can be applied to achieve such generalizations.
+I study the underlying models of such adaptive and robust generalizations.

 Just as humans can continuously adapt, can AI agents achieve similar abilities?